fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

+> Could you tell me how a Jr. Dev should become acclimated to a new job?

 > What age did you seriously started learning programming?
 And how old were you, when you got your first job?

 > If you had to choose 1-2 books that helped you the most as far as learning programming what would those books be ?